TurkuNLP/Turku-neural-parser-pipeline/docs/models.md

 ## English EWT latest (v2.7)

-The latest Finnish TDT model trained on UD_Finnish-TDT v2.7 is available here: [models_en_ewt_v2.7](http://dl.turkunlp.org/turku-parser-models/models_en_ewt_v2.7.tar.gz)
+The latest English EWT model trained on UD_English-EWT v2.7 is available here: [models_en_ewt_v2.7](http://dl.turkunlp.org/turku-parser-models/models_en_ewt_v2.7.tar.gz)

-This `en_ewt_v2.7` model uses an updated version of the parser incorporating Udify and pre-trained BERT language model.
+This `en_ewt_v2.7` model uses an updated version of the parser incorporating Udify and pre-trained Google BERT language model.
 Instructions how to run the new parser on Google Colab are available here: [turku-neural-parser-colab](https://github.com/TurkuNLP/Turku-neural-parser-pipeline/blob/modularize/turku_neural_parser_colab.ipynb).

 Instructions how to run the new parser locally will be available soon.